xm-online/xm-ms-timeline/README.md

 # timeline

-This application was generated using JHipster 6.5.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.5.1](https://www.jhipster.tech/documentation-archive/v6.5.1).
+This application was generated using JHipster 7.8.1, you can find documentation and help at [https://www.jhipster.tech](https://www.jhipster.tech).

 This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

-This application is configured for Service Discovery and Configuration with Consul.
-On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
-For more information, read our documentation on [Service Discovery and Configuration with Consul][].

 ## Development